10 Simple Tips You Can Implement Today to Enhance Your Multifamily Marketing

 Partner with local farmers’ markets, restaurants, movie theaters, or fitness studios in order to arrange special discounts for your residents; this also provides great content for sharing on Facebook and Twitter.

-Renters are looking and residents are talking about you online.
+Renters are looking, and residents are talking about you online.
 Online reviews can be a scary thing for property managers; an open-source of commentary about your property.
-However, observation is a great source for marketing insight.
+However, observation is a great source of marketing insight.
 Encourage Yelp reviews regularly, rather than waiting for an angry resident to speak up.

 Filter through the delighted and disgruntled residents with an eye for improvement.
 If residents love the appreciation weeks, valet trash service, or prompt maintenance staff, then make these priorities to keep fresh and consistent each quarter.
 But what about the dreaded complaints?
 For instance, prove your security is tighter than a review from six years ago indicates.
 Over-promote things like your secure and gated community, police patrols, or neighborhood watch meetings to ensure the negatives are perceived as positives.

 Another way to leverage social media and improve resident happiness is quick, consistent customer service.
 What are people saying about your property online?
 Banter with the good.
 Address the bad.
 Think of any negative comment as an opportunity for a good impression and make sure to address it promptly.